-Minnesota is called the land of 10,000 lakes and gets its name from the Dakota word “minisota,” meaning “water that reflects the sky.”
-Minnesota covers 79,610 square miles, with a 2014 estimated population of 5,457,173 people - 1,237,792 living in rural Minnesota (USDA-ERS).
+Minnesota covers 79,610 square miles, with a 2019 estimated population of 5,639,632 people - 1,243,226 living in rural Minnesota (USDA-ERS).
 Saint Paul, the state capital, is located in the southern region of the state.
-The largest cities are Minneapolis, Saint Paul, Bloomington, Duluth and Rochester.
-According to the U.S. Census Bureau, 86.2% of the state’s population is white, 5.7% is Black/African-American, 1.3% is American Indian, 4.5% is Asian, and 5.0% is of Hispanic/Latino origin (2013).
+The largest cities are Minneapolis, Saint Paul, Bloomington, Duluth, and Rochester.
+According to 2019 data from the U.S. Census Bureau, 83.8% of the state's population is white, 7.0% is African-American, 5.2% is Asian, 1.4% is American Indian or Alaska Native, 0.1% is Native Hawaiian or Other Pacific Islander, and 5.6% is of Hispanic or Latino origin.

 Minnesota Rural Healthcare Facilities